 Copyright Text: County of Los Angeles

-Department of Regional Planning, Department of Public Works, Asssessor's Office
+Department of Regional Planning, Department of Public Works, Assessor's Office

 Color: [0, 112, 255, 255] Background Color: N/A Outline Color: N/A Vertical Alignment: bottom Horizontal Alignment: left Right to Left: false Angle: 0 XOffset: 0 YOffset: 0 Size: 10 Font Family: Tahoma Font Style: normal Font Weight: bold Font Decoration: none